Circuit party: Culture and controversy

 Observers within the gay and medical communities have published concerns about the culture of circuit parties, particularly the high use of drugs and mood changers including: alcohol, marijuana, methamphetamine, ecstasy, ketamine, GHB, amyl nitrite, and other "party drugs".
 It is common for circuit party promoters to hire medical professionals to be stationed outside venues in anticipation of drug overdoses, dehydration, or alcohol poisoning during an event.
-Also observers point to the risks of overdose and impaired judgment leading to more condomless sex and transmission of sexually transmitted diseases (see Sexual Ecology).
-Circuit parties have been blamed for the spread of methamphetamine abuse and the rise in transmission of STDs, particularly HIV, among gay men.
+Also observers point to the risks of overdose and impaired judgment leading to more condomless sex and sexually transmitted diseases (STDs) (see Sexual Ecology).
+Circuit parties have been blamed for the spread of substance abuse and the rise in transmission of STDs, particularly HIV, among gay men.

-COVID-19 impact

-In March 2020, the Winter Party Festival in Miami was a super-spreader of COVID-19, leading to numerous infections and at least three men dead due to COVID-19 complications.

 Overview and media perception

-While open to anyone, the parties are generally viewed as social events primarily for physically fit and masculine-identified gay men.
-Circuit parties charge admission, with some being run for-profit and others benefiting charities, generally those that benefit the LGBT communities or HIV/health related programs.
+While open to anyone, the parties are generally viewed as social events primarily for physically fit and masculine-identified white gay men.
+Circuit parties charge admission, with some being run for-profit and others benefiting charities, generally those that benefit the LGBTQ communities or HIV/health related programs.
 Circuit parties can be expensive and lavish affairs with elaborate lighting, music, productions, decor, and are held in venues that can accommodate large crowds.

-Circuit parties are known to attract a broad range of demographics, from young gay men in their early 20s to those in their 40s, 50s and even 60s, and both single gay men and couples in long-term relationships.
+Circuit parties are known to attract a broad range of ages, from young gay men in their early 20s to those in their 40s, 50s and even 60s, and both single gay men and couples in long-term relationships.
 The parties are described by attendees as very important social events, analogous to a major holiday for some in the gay community.
 They can be described as a "celebration" of gay life and gay sexuality, an expression of freedom, and as a statement of the power and strength of the gay community.

 Circuit parties are often perceived by outsiders as highly superficial; moreover those who attend them are often the target of broad and negative judgments by others in the gay community, usually because of the high amount of promiscuous sex and drug use that is often perceived to be associated with the events.
 A small body of empirical research from different research groups does, indeed, point to a high prevalence of drug use among people who attend circuit events during the course of the events and raises questions about an association between drug use and risky sex practices among gay and bisexual men Circuit parties frequently host celebrity performers or headliners, usually gay icons.

 Men who frequent circuit parties and embody stereotypes affiliated with the typical attendee are often referred to as "circuit queens."
 The term can be used in a derogatory or humorous manner depending on the context.